stanleychuys/openbmc/meta-quanta/meta-olympus-nuvoton/README.md

   Analysis data will be stored in JSON format name as **crasdump_decoded.json**
   Execute crashdump() command in cscripts folder
     > _>>> crashdump_decode_analyze(crashdump.json)_

+* Host BIOS configurations

+  If you got unexpected command error from **ei.injectThreeStrike**, please check your BIOS settings.
+  Processor config space there is a setting to lock or unlock the chipset.
+  For error injection to work properly this setting must be set to unlocked or lock disabled.
+  Please see your BIOS vendor of choice for where this setting.
+  Below are Olympus SKX model Host BIOS settings as example:

+    > BIOS -> Platform Configuration -> PCH Configuration -> PCH DFX
+    > **Enable Unlock All PCH registers**

+    > BIOS -> Socket Configuration -> Processor Configuration
+    > **Enable 3StrikeTimerSocket**
+    > **Disable Lock Chipset**
+    > **Disable MSR Lock Control**

 **Maintainer**
 * Tim Lee